 The use of container technologies is on the rise.
 To make the most of this technology, however, you need a way to monitor those containers.
 Container monitoring solutions provide an automated way to track important metrics for your containers, often with user-friendly visuals.
 This article will look at what container monitoring is at its core, why monitoring is essential to container management, and I’ll provide my picks for the seven best container performance monitoring tools currently available.

-If you’re looking for the top tool for 2020, check out SolarWinds® Server & Application Monitor—an excellent, enterprise-grade tool with customizable alerts and strong data visualization to make container monitoring easy.
+If you’re looking for the top tool on the market today, check out SolarWinds® Server & Application Monitor—an excellent, enterprise-grade tool with customizable alerts and strong data visualization to make container monitoring easy.

 What Is Container Monitoring?

 Containers are a lightweight, virtual method for packaging software code, so it can run independently.
 This ensures the software will work the same way each time, no matter what type of infrastructure is used.
 Containers are ideal to support regular software releases or rapid scaling.